 Successful applicants to the AINP receive a provincial nomination certificate.
 With this nomination, the applicant, as well as his or her accompanying family members, if applicable, may apply to Immigration, Refugees and Citizenship Canada (IRCC) for Canadian permanent residence.

 AINP applicants can now submit a reconsideration request for their application decision to be reviewed under certain conditions.
-The new initiative comes into effect as of March 1, 2018.

 Alberta has been a hugely attractive destination for newcomers to Canada over recent years, with the latest government data showing that Alberta has surpassed British Columbia as the second most popular immigration destination in Canada, after Ontario.
 Alberta’s share of recent immigrants — defined as people who first obtained permanent resident status in Canada in the five years prior to a census — increased from 6.9 per cent in 2001 to 17.1 per cent in 2016.
 Immigrants to Alberta are attracted by the wealth of job opportunities across the province and high living standards.
 The provincial capital, Edmonton, as well as the slightly larger Calgary and a host of smaller communities across the province, have experienced economic growth over recent years.

 In 2018, the AINP underwent an overhaul with the launch of two brand new streams — the Opportunity Stream and an Express Entry Stream — which replace the Strategic Recruitment stream and the Employer-Driven stream.

 The Opportunity stream provides a pathway to Canadian permanent residence for foreign workers working in Alberta, who will require a job offer from an employer in Alberta in order to be eligible.

 A further change saw the introduction, for the very first time, of an AINP stream aligned with Canada’s Express Entry immigration selection system.